chandlerNick/chandlerNick.github.io/research.md

 ## 🗣️ PiMUC 2023 Statistics Research Presentation (WWU)
 - In this project, I present a statistical test developed by Professor Kimihiro Noguchi of the WWU mathetmatics department, on which I contributed by running experiment code on the compute cluster and doing data visualization.
 - This was worked on under the supervision of Professor Kimihiro Noguchi of the WWU Mathematics department.
+- We obtained funding from the WWU Mathematics department to travel to the 2023 Pacific inland Undergraduate Mathematics Conference (PiMUC) to present.
 - [Presentation](reports/Presentation_WI23.pdf)

 # Posters